Chapter 1 Data Manipulation using dplyr

 - Nested functions

-You can also nest functions (i.e. placce one function inside of another).
-This is handy, but can be difficult to read if too many functions are nested as things are evaluated from the inside out.
+This is handy, but can be difficult to read if too many functions are nested as things are evaluated from the inside out (in this case, filtering, then selecting).

 - Pipes!

-the output of one function and send it directly to the next, which is useful
+The last option, called “pipes”.
+Pipes let you take the output of one function and send it directly to the next, which is useful when you need to do many things to the same dataset.

 %>%

-package, which is installed automatically with dplyr
+package, installed automatically withdplyr

 In the above, we use the pipe to send the stops